UAE urges citizens to evacuate Bangladesh, return to country immediately

 The UAE Embassy in Dhaka urged all its citizens in Bangladesh to return to the UAE as soon as possible, in light of current events unfolding in the country.

-The Ministry also calls on UAE nationals to register on the “Tawajudi” service which provides consular services for its citizens.
+The Ministry also called on UAE nationals to register on the “Twajudi” service which provides consular services for its citizens abroad.

 On Monday, Bangladeshi missions called upon their fellow citizens in UAE to exercise "utmost restraint" and abide by the local laws.